A Guide to Choosing Electives in High School

 Electives provide an opportunity for students to pursue more specialized interests outside the core, and explore a variety of different academic pursuits.
 For instance, students may be able to further pursue the arts by taking an elective course in photography, ceramics, or drama.
 Similarly, a student may be able to explore their passion for writing from a different angle by enrolling in a journalism or creative writing class.
 Electives are a way to either try something completely new, or to further develop an interest.

-Should I take elective if they aren’t weighted?
+Should I take elective if it isn’t weighted?

 Although there are many benefits to enrolling in an elective course, one reason students may be wary of doing so is that electives are typically not weighted—that is, on a 4.0 scale, an A in an elective is typically worth 4 points, rather than the 4.5 or 5 points that honors, AP, and IB classes are sometimes worth.
 Thus, choosing to take an elective class may adversely impact a student’s GPA or class rank.

 However, not all electives are unweighted.
 For instance, the College Board offers a number of weighted Advanced Placement elective classes, including AP Art History, AP Music Theory, AP Studio Art: 2-D Design, AP Studio Art: 3-D Design, and AP Studio Art: Drawing.
 These courses are generally weighted by high schools, and still allow students to pursue co curricular interests and add an exciting dimension to their high school courseload.